Popular Front (France): Domestic reforms

 In October 1936, the government ratified a League of Nations Convention dating back to October 1933, which granted Nansen refugees "travel and identity documents that afforded them protection against arbitrary refoulement and expulsion."
 The Walter-Paulin Law of March 1937 set standards for apprenticeship teachers and set up a corps of salaried inspectors, while a decree of June 1937 decided on the "creation of the workshop schools, close to schools [...] that should awaken the skills and curiosity of students, open up more to life school work, let them know about the local history and geography."
 In June 1937, holiday camps (‘colonies’) received a nationwide public statute through their first comprehensive state regulation.

 An act of 26 August 1936 that amended the social insurance scheme for commerce and industry raised the maximum daily maternity benefit from 18 to 22 francs, and an order of 13 February 1937 prescribed a special sound signal for road-rail coaches.
 Improvements were made in unemployment allowances, and an Act of August 1936 increased the rate of pensions and allowances payable to miners and their dependents.
 In August 1936, regulations extending the provisions of the Family Allowances Act to agriculture were signed into law.
 A decree was introduced that same month for the inspection of farm dwellings, and at the beginning of January 1937, an Advisory Committee on Rents was appointed by decree.
 To promote profit-sharing, an Act of January 1937 (that regulated the working of the State mines, the Alsatian potash mines, and the potash industry), provided that 10% of the net yield of the undertaking "must be set aside, to be used, at least to the extent of one half, to enable the staff to share in the profits of the industry."

 Blum persuaded the workers to accept pay raises and go back to work, ending the massive wave of strikes that disrupted production in 1936.
 Wages increased sharply, in two years the national average was up 48 percent.
 However inflation also rose 46%.
 The imposition of the 40-hour week proved highly inefficient, as industry had a difficult time adjusting to it.
 At the end of 40 hours, a shop or small factory had to shut down or replace its best workers; unions refused to compromise on this issue.
 The limitation was ended by the Radicals in 1938.
 The economic confusion hindered the rearmament effort; the rapid growth of German armaments alarmed Blum.
 He launched a major program to speed up arms production.
 The cost forced the abandonment of the social reform programs that the Popular Front had counted heavily on.

 Far right

-Blum dissolved the far-right fascist leagues.
+Blum dissolved the far-right leagues.
 In turn, the Popular Front was actively fought by right-wing and far-right movements, which often used antisemitic slurs against Blum and other Jewish ministers.
 The Cagoule far-right group even staged bombings to disrupt the government.